Fire Station Dramatic Play

-Transform the dramatic play center into a Fire Station!
+Set up a fire station dramatic play area in your room!
 This is a perfect learning activity during a fire safety theme or a community helpers theme.
-It’s a great opportunity to teach your preschool, pre-k, or kindergarten students what do to if there is an emergency.
+It’s a great opportunity to teach your preschool, pre-k, or kindergarten students what to do if there is an emergency.
 Teaching health and safety is important so students know what to do if there is a real emergency.
-By making a pretend fire station, students can act out and practice what do in various emergency situations.
+By making a pretend fire station, students can act out and practice what they do in various emergency situations.

 If you would like all the Fire Station Dramatic Play printables, click HERE.